ChrisGreene-Chuboe/stk-app-sql/modules/MODULE_DEVELOPMENT.md

 const STK_BASE_COLUMNS = "created, updated, is_revoked, uu"

 # Primary creation command
+#
+# Brief description of what this command does and its purpose
+# in the chuck-stack system context.
+#
+# Accepts piped input:
+#   string - Module description text (stored in description field)
+#
+# Examples:
+#   "content text" | .append module "module-name"
+#   "detailed content" | .append module "name" --metadata '{"key": "value"}'
+#
+# Returns: The UUID of the newly created module record
 export def ".append module" [
     name: string                    # The name/topic of the record --metadata(-m): string          # Optional JSON metadata